functional-koans/clojure-koans/README.markdown

 ### Getting Started

-To download the dependencies, install leiningen (http://github.com/technomancy/leiningen).
+The only things you need to run the Clojure Koans are:

+- JRE 1.5 or higher
+- clojure-1.1.0.jar (available in the Downloads tab on the GitHub project)

+You can also use leiningen (http://github.com/technomancy/leiningen) to install the clojure-1.1.0.jar.

 After you have leiningen installed run

 `lein deps`